Hongske/subeta/custom-css/Modernised/README.md

 - **[Forums](https://subeta.net/forums.php)**
   - Restyled **[Forum Home](https://subeta.net/forums.php)**
     - Added option `--display-forum-pulse` to completely hide forum-pulse
-    - Replaced "collapse"-text with an icon (same icon as for sidebar-widgets)
+    - Replaced collapse-text with an icon (same icon as for sidebar-widgets)
     - Removed images for forum boards
     - Modified order of forum-details so that the list of subforums is last
     - Restyled **Subforums**